 - M2: M1 plus money market accounts, retail money market mutual funds, and short-term deposits (up to $100,000)

 - MZM: 'Money Zero Maturity' is calculated as M2 – time deposits + money market funds.
-MZM is important for the FED as historically predicts inflation
+MZM is important for the FED as it historically predicts inflation

 - M3: M2 plus large time deposits, institutional money, repurchase agreements, and eurodollars